-Providers should verify the Molina Member's Annual Out-of-Pocket expense status prior to requiring the Member to pay co-pay, co-insurance, deductible or other cost share that may be applicable to the Member's specific Benefit Plan.
-Marketplace plans have an annual limit that frees the Member from further out-of-pocket charges once reached during that calendar year.
+Providers should verify the Molina Member's cost share status prior to requiring the Member to pay co-pay, co-insurance, deductible or other cost share that may be applicable to the Member's specific benefit plan.
+Some plans have a total maximum cost share that frees the Member from any further out-of-pocket charges once reached (during that calendar year).